List of alien races in Marvel Comics: Luphomoids

-The Luphomoids are a race of aliens.
+The Luphomoids are a humanoid species with blue skin.
 Nebula and Spirit are Luphomoids.

 M

 M'Hassians

-The M'Hassians are an alien race from the planet M'Hass.
-First appeared in Thor (vol. 2) #22.
+The M'Hassians are an alien species from the planet M'Hass.

 M'Ndavians

-The M'Ndavians are a semi-humanoid race with yellow skin and large, diamond-shaped heads, averaging 6 ft 3 in in height.
+The M'Ndavians are a semi-humanoid species with yellow skin and large, diamond-shaped heads, averaging 6 ft 3 in in height.
 They possess highly advanced intellects.
 They live on the planet M'Ndavi, tenth from the sun in the B'lbwo star system in the Shi'ar galaxy. they have the most complex legal system in the known galaxies and are used by the Shi'ar for matters of great significance to the empire.
-A M'Ndavian served as the judge at the trial of Mister Fantastic (who was tried for saving the life of Galactus).
-First seen in Fantastic Four #262 (January 1984).

 Majesdanians

-First seen in Runaways #1, the Majesdanians are able to absorb and project solar energy.
+The Majesdanians are able to absorb and project solar energy.
 They are enemies of the Skrulls and are at war with them.
 Their homeworld is hidden under the guise of a white dwarf star and they have remained hidden from attack for years.
 Karolina Dean is a Majesdanian.

 Makluans

-The Makluans are a race of dragon-like reptilians with green to orange skin that average 32 ft in height when upright.
-They come from the planet Maklu-IV – also known as Kakaranathara – in the Maklu star system of the Greater Magellanic Cloud, in the Milky Way galaxy, and are also known as the Kakaranatharans.
-It is known to have a highly advanced and peaceful society.
+The Makluans are a dragon-like species with green to orange skin that average 32 ft in height when upright.
+They come from the planet Maklu-IV – also known as Kakaranathara – in the Maklu star system of the Greater Magellanic Cloud, in the Milky Way, and are also known as the Kakaranatharans.
 Fin Fang Foom is a Makluan.
-His race, or at least a small faction of it, invaded China by accident when their spaceship crashed, but he was (eventually) put to sleep by narcotic herbs.
-First seen in Tales of Suspense #62 (February 1965) and then Strange Tales #89.
-In New Excalibur #12 it is revealed that Makluans invaded Camelot around the same time, and possibly other places as well.
-From Axonn-Karr of Maklu-4, another crew member of the ship Fin Fang Foom arrived on, the Mandarin was able to acquire his rings of power before setting up his base in the Valley of Spirits in China.
+His species, or at least a small faction of it, invaded China by accident when their spaceship crashed, but he was (eventually) put to sleep by narcotic herbs.

 Mandos

-The Mandos are a race of humanoids with green skin, averaging 9 ft 1 in in height.
+The Mandos are a humanoid species with green skin, averaging 9 ft 1 in in height.
 They come from the planet Mand, eight from the sun in the Tumbia star system in the Andromeda galaxy.
-Mando skin is capable of withstanding the vacuum of space, and Mandos are superhumanly strong.
-First seen in Warlock #15 (November 1976).
+Mandos are superhumanly strong and can withstand the vacuum of space.

 Mannequins

-The Mannequins are an amoeba-like race with tentacles.
+The Mannequins are an amoeba-like species with tentacles.

 Martians

 Earth-616 has the most varied amount of beings termed as "Martians" as any other reality in the Multiverse.
 Likely for the reasons cited above.
-However, many of these different races have yet to be classified.
-First appeared in Marvel Mystery Comics #3.
+However, many of these different species have yet to be classified.